Codeinwp/wp-maintenance-mode/readme.txt

 == Changelog ==
 = 1.8.4 =
 * Fix for include JS in frontend to use countdown
-* Small minif fix for a php notice
+* Small mini fix for a php notice
 * Add charset on spalsh page for strange databases
+* Enhanced default exclude adresses
+* Test with WordPress 3.5

 = 1.8.3 =
 * Fix for the forgotten update of JS-files; slow SVN :(